 The settings section is also stacked with top-notch security features.
 First, we were able to enable the kill switch, which cuts the internet if the VPN connection drops.
 Second, we also found the split tunneling feature and WeBlock, which we’ll be talking about in the privacy section below.

 Moreover, in the protocol section, we were able to switch between OpenVPN (UDP), OpenVPN (TCP), and IKEv2.
 Despite supporting the most popular protocols in the VPN industry, the desktop version lacked the Wireguard protocol.

 Luckily for Mobile users, the newly dominant protocol is supported by the respective clients.
 We’ll be highlighting that in the next section.

-There’s no denying that mobile VPN clients are the most popular among all.
-Among all the VPN users who employ the service, 42% are on mobile devices, 35% use desktop, and the rest operate various other platforms.
+There’s no denying that mobile VPN clients are the most popular of all.
+Among all the VPN users who employ the service, 42% are on mobile devices, 35% use desktops, and the rest operate various other platforms.

 Mobile applications are mainly the easiest to operate.
 With a few clicks, anyone can establish a VPN connection.
 As for WeVPN, we downloaded the app, signed in, and started testing.

 We first encountered a notification asking us to choose which background we’d prefer while using WeVPN.
 It’s actually a good feature to include, as users get to choose between Dark or Light themes.

 The connection process took longer than the one on Mac, but it did manage to connect after around 10 seconds.
 That wasn’t the case with all the servers, though.

 We really liked the app’s design, though adding servers to Favorites was missing.
 It can give convenience if they add this feature in future updates.
 So far, here’s how the application looks like: